I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 I believe that the

-On the left side, the web form provides some figures to enter and on the right, we have the outcome, in terms of numbers and chart, based on some “magic” calculations that happen in the background.
+The web form provides some figures to enter on the left, and on the right, we have the outcome, in terms of numbers and a chart, based on some “magic” calculations that happen in the background.

 Perception